DRC-ThanhHai/GithubTest/README.md

 # Readme

 ## Intro
-- This project is about making an auto-play 4k video loop on Raspberry Pi 4 at start-up.
+- This project is about making an auto-play 4k video loop on Raspberry Pi 4 at start up.
 Which means, when you start a Raspberry Pi 4 or reboot it, a 4k video will be automnatically play.
 - It would be used for testing.

 ## Prerequisites